In Lipoedema, the hips, buttocks, legs and sometimes upper arms, are out of proportion with the rest of the body.

 Varicose veins are a common problem for women with Lipoedema.
 Wearing compression hosiery will help prevent them.

 Women with Lipoedema will frequently complain of knee pain which may be diagnosed as Osteoarthritis.

-Women with Lipoedema frequently try to control the size of their limbs by dieting without success.
-Many who are accused of overeating when they are not will ‘give up’ trying to eat healthily and then become obese.
+Women with Lipoedema often try multiple diets to control the size of their limbs by dieting without success.
+Many are accused of overeating, even when they consume very few calories.
+However, eating too many calories will create normal fat and can lead to obesity in other areas.
+Eating healthily and avoiding high calorie foods is important to remaining mobile and fit.
 Eating disorders are not uncommon, including under-eating, over-eating and over-exercising.

 Living with Lipoedema can be challenging.
 It may be misdiagnosed as obesity and inferred that it is the result of over-eating and lack of exercise.
 Difficulty in finding clothes and shoes that fit may lead to a lack of confidence in social situations.